johnofleek/PiloT/docs/index.md

 Control and data communications between the PiloT with the RPi is via USB or the RPi physical serial port.
-Note that some RPi variants use the physical serial port to communicate with the RPi on board WiFi / Bluetooth systems
+Note that some RPi variants use the physical serial port to communicate with the RPi on board WiFi / Bluetooth systems.

 ## Technical information links